AndroidStudyGroup/conferences/README.md

 Conferences
 ===========

-A community-curated list of Android and Java conferences around the world.
+A community-curated list of conferences around the world for Android developers.

 Adding a conference